 Elephant head:

-This wildflower is pink flowered and pink stalked, and grows most concentrated in meadows, but can be found in a variety of habitats in the park.
-It is most likely to be seen from June to July.
+This unique wildflower is pink flowered and pink stalked, with spurs coming off in the shape of an elephant's trunk.
+They grows most concentrated in meadows, but can be found in a variety of habitats in the park, and is most likely to be seen from June to July.

 Fireweed: